hit9/spp_lua/README.md

 lua parser: 60000 in 18.000000s => 3333.333333ops
 ```

-PS: Nodejs is much more faster on this job, close to C speed.
+PS: Nodejs is much faster on this job, close to C speed.

 License
 -------